saikiran76/sccache/README.md

 sccache includes support for caching the compilation of C/C++ code, [Rust](docs/Rust.md), as well as NVIDIA's CUDA using [nvcc](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html), and [clang](https://llvm.org/docs/CompileCudaWithLLVM.html).

 sccache also provides [icecream](https://github.com/icecc/icecream)-style distributed compilation (automatic packaging of local toolchains) for all supported compilers (including Rust).
-The distributed compilation system includes several security features that icecream lacks such as authentication, transport layer encryption, and sandboxed compiler execution on build servers.
+The distributed compilation system includes several security features that Icecream lacks such as authentication, transport layer encryption, and sandboxed compiler execution on build servers.
 See [the distributed quickstart](docs/DistributedQuickstart.md) guide for more information.

-sccache is also available as a [GitHub Actions](https://github.com/marketplace/actions/sccache-action) to faciliate the deployment using GitHub Actions cache.
+sccache is also available as a [GitHub Actions](https://github.com/marketplace/actions/sccache-action) to facilitate the deployment using GitHub Actions cache.

 ---